 Nevertheless, the risk of consuming slightly more pesticides may not necessarily outweigh the benefit of the greater amount of nutrients in the skins.

-Therefore, while removing the skin of vegetables may get rid of a little more pesticides than washing does, the difference is likely too small to worry about.
+Therefore, while removing the skin of vegetables may get rid of a bit more pesticides than washing does, the difference is likely too small to worry about.

 Some peels are safe to eat, while others may not be.

-Summary Some fruits and vegetables, such as pineapples, garlic and melons, are best peeled.
-Others, such as apples, eggplants and plums, are best consumed with peels on.
+Some fruits and vegetables, such as pineapples, garlic, and melons, are best peeled.
+Others, such as apples, eggplants, and plums, are best consumed with peels on.

-Naturally, some fruits and vegetables have tough peels that can be difficult to clean, hard to digest, bitter tasting or simply inedible.
+Some fruits and vegetables have tough peels that can be difficult to clean, hard to digest, bitter-tasting, or simply inedible.
 These peels are best removed and not eaten.

 However, most peels are edible.
 Therefore, it may be best to try eating your fruits and vegetables unpeeled whenever possible.